 Nathalie Picard, Huron-Wendat musician and composer, was born in Quebec City.
-She studied flute at the Music Conservatory of Quebec and at the University of Montreal where she received a Bachelor of Music degree in jazz and electronic music composition.
+Of the turtle clan, Shendaehwas, her Huron-Wendat name, studied flute at the Music Conservatory of Quebec and at the University of Montreal where she received a Bachelor of Music degree in jazz and electronic music composition.
 In Havana, Cuba, she worked with master flautist Richard Egues in 1995, and at the Florida International University in Miami in 1997 with Latin-jazz flautist Nestor Torrès.

 Through the years, she has played with different musical groups (Latin-jazz, Cuban, Brazilian, Native American Indian, jazz, reggae, funk, contemporary, classical, etc.) at the Montreal International Jazz Festival (in 2003 with Yoel Diaz’s Cuban Jazz Band), Fredericton Harvest Jazz Festival in N.B., Tito Puente’s show at the Metropolis, with the Kalimba group and Brazilian guitarist Luc Fortin, at the Medley in Montreal, at the Traditional and Aboriginal Showcase of the Canadian Arts Council in 1998, with the Montreal Flute Ensemble, Quebec Symphony Orchestra, and at many Amerindian events.
 In 1999, she made a tour in France (Lille, Bordeaux, Lyon, Strasbourg) for Le Printemps du Québec, where she also played with Florent Vollant in Les Jardins des Tuileries in Paris.
 In July 2000, she was invited to St-Malo (France) by the Office Franco-Québécois pour la Jeunesse to present shows for two weeks on Quebec First Nations music and culture.
 From 2000 to the present, she has presented many shows or workshops on Amerindian music and culture often at the invitation of Les Jeunesses Musicales in Hungary, Belgium, France, Germany, Italy, and in Canada.
 In April 2001, she was invited to play for a private reception in Toronto for Prince Charles, the Prince of Wales

 In December 1999, she realized and produced her first solo CD of her compositions on Native American Indian flutes.
-She has also composed soundtracks for the Museum of Civilization in Quebec, for the official CD of Les Fêtes de la Nouvelle-France celebration in Quebec and for Le Printemps du Québec event in Paris.
-She has done recording sessions with many artists including Bruno Pelletier (Notre-Dame-de-Paris), Florent Vollant (Kashtin), Rejean Bouchard, at Oniro Studio, for an IMAX movie on Ernest Hemmingway, flutes on Le Survenant movie, and for soundtracks for music therapy.
+She has composed soundtracks for the Museum of Civilization in Quebec, for the official CD of Les Fêtes de la Nouvelle-France celebration in Quebec and for Le Printemps du Québec event in Paris.
+Her recording sessions Include those involving Bruno Pelletier (Notre-Dame-de-Paris), Florent Vollant (Kashtin), Rejean Bouchard, at Oniro Studio, for an IMAX movie on Ernest Hemmingway, flutes on Le Survenant movie, and for soundtracks for music therapy.
 She has worked as a sound editor assistant for the National Film Board of Canada.

 From Chagnon, 13 juin 1999: